r3c/creep/README.md

 --------

 Creep is an incremental deploy tool, allowing delta update from a Git repository or a regular directory into a FTP or SSH remote server.
-It thus allows deployment of any application where files needed on target servers (e.g. production) match files in your repository, meaning it works well with pure front-end websites or technologies like PHP.
+It allows deployment of any application where files needed on target servers (e.g. production) match files in your repository, meaning it works well with pure front-end websites using HTML/CSS/JS or server technologies like PHP.

 Projects deployed through Creep should provide configuration file(s) to define _environments_ which are the different locations where deployment should happen